 The Roehampton Three!

 You don’t even have to walk off campus to experience Open House London 2018 (#OHL2018).
-Reflecting the mix of historical and contemporary, UR are opening up three buildings for the festival;
+Reflecting the mix of historical and contemporary, we’re opening up three buildings for the festival;

 This Grade I listed building overlooks Richmond Park, and forms the centrepiece of Whitelands College.
-It will be opening to the general public on Saturday 22nd September, with turn up and go guided historical tours of the house taking place at 10:30am and 12:30pm.
+It will be opening to the general public on Saturday, 22 September, with turn-up-and-go guided historical tours of the house taking place at 10:30am and 12:30pm.

 Roehampton University Library

 The first of two contemporary contributions to OHL2018 is the recently completed and award winning new library, located in Digby Stuart College campus.
-The library will be open to the wider public from 10am to 5pm on both Saturday 22nd and Sunday 23rd September.
-Visitors can self-guide with the aid of an information leaflet provided at the library reception – Our students of course will spend considerably more time using the library facilities!
-Whilst Freshers can also book induction tours anytime online.
+The library will be open to the wider public from 10am to 5pm on both Saturday 22 and Sunday 23 September.
+Visitors can self-guide with the aid of an information leaflet provided at the library reception.
+Our students of course will spend considerably more time using the library facilities!
+Freshers can also book induction tours anytime online.

-The last in our trinity of highlighted buildings are these Froebel College student accommodation blocks.
-Proudly short-listed this year for the UK’s most prestigious architectural award the RIBA Stirling Prize – There will be tours around the exterior of the blocks conducted by the architectural design team from Henley Halebrown.
-These will take place every 30 minutes from 10am -1pm on Saturday 22nd September.
+The last in our trinity of highlighted buildings are these Froebel College student accommodation blocks, shortlisted this year for the UK’s most prestigious architectural award the RIBA Stirling Prize.
+There will be tours around the exterior of the blocks conducted by the architectural design team from Henley Halebrown.
+These will take place every 30 minutes from 10am to 1pm on Saturday, 22 September.

 Where else is Open House London?